jeffgillan/pdal_filters.csf/README.md

 ```

 ### Run the container
 You are mounting a local volume (-v) directory to the container (`/data`).
-This local directory should have all of the point clouds files you want to convert.
+This local directory should have all of the point clouds files you want to convert. `$(pwd)` is telling it that the point clouds are in the current working directory.
+Alternatively, you could specify the point clouds are locating in any local directory. e.g., `/home/jgillan/Documents/laz_to_copc`.

 `docker run -v $(pwd):/data jeffgillan/pdal_copc:1.0`

 ### Outputs
-The tool should output `.copc.laz` files to the working directory where the container was launched.
+The tool should output `.copc.laz` files to the same directory where the input point clouds were storesd.
 It is slow and might take a while.